All you need to know about cataract surgery

 How quick is the surgery, and what does the surgery entail?

-The procedure itself is usually quick, often lasting less than 30 minutes, and is performed on an outpatient basis.
-The most common technique is phacoemulsification, where the surgeon makes a tiny incision in the eye and uses ultrasound waves to break up the cloudy lens.
+The procedure itself is usually quick, usually lasting less than 20 minutes, and is performed on an outpatient basis.
+The most common technique is phacoemulsification, where the surgeon makes a tiny incision in the eye and uses ultrasound waves to remove the cloudy lens.

-The fragments are then suctioned out, and an artificial intraocular lens (IOL) is inserted.
+The lens fragments are gently removed, and an artificial intraocular lens (IOL) is inserted into the eye.
 Patients are typically awake during the procedure but receive local anaesthesia to numb the eye and sometimes a sedative to help them relax.

 What does recovery from cataract surgery entail?